piyushdutta/KalkiFashion/README.md

 To do
 (External Python script to fetch the events data)
 1> Create a go routine for triggering the external python script.
+(Not creating a go routine now using CombinedOutput to provide the data synchronsly)
  1.a> Check for the file length of the csv is greater than 1.
- 1.b> The wrtie is completed only then resolve the go thread.
+(Done) 1.b> The wrtie is completed only then resolve the go thread.
+(Not handling this on a multi thread script.
+Will take it up on the next update)
- 1.c> Hardcode the when section in the python script (From and to date should be set to today).
+ 1.c> Hardcode the when section in the python script (From and to date should be set to today).(Doing)

 2> Query for SKU id's
  2.a> Initial query for fetching the SKU id is done.